 When is an SR-22 required in Ohio?

+Your state DMV will let you know if you need to file an SR-22.
 In Ohio, you could be required to file for an SR-22 if you’re:

 - Involved in an accident that results in death, injury or damages of more than $400 and aren’t covered by the state’s minimum liability insurance.